-The main.c file
+The asgn2.c file

-You will need to create a main file called main.c which uses the tree data structure to perform a number of tasks.
+You need to create a main file called asgn2.c which uses a tree to perform a number of tasks.
 By default, words are read from stdin and added to your tree before being printed out alongside their frequencies to stdout.
 This should be done by passing a print\info function, shown below, to tree\preorder.